 Code of Conduct

 Our Code of Conduct provides us with guidance for our day-to-day work and ensures that we conduct our operations in an ethical, social and environmentally sound way.
-With our values of Drive, Openness, Innovation, and Reliability as its basis, the Code helps us in our efforts to build long-term relationships with our immediate stakeholders, such as customers, partners, suppliers, employees, board members and owners.
+With our drivers easy, personal, innovative and responsible as its basis, the Code helps us in our efforts to build long-term relationships with our immediate stakeholders, such as customers, partners, suppliers, employees, board members and owners.
 Our Code of Conduct also helps to build confidence in our relationships with authorities in different countries and our ability to recruit new employees.

 The Code applies in all countries where Resurs conducts business, and applies to all employees, managers, senior executives and Board members.
 Our managers have a special responsibility to act as good role models at all times, encourage an ethical approach and incorporate the Code of Conduct into their planning of work.